 What Did the Scientists Discover?

-It turned out that in healthy individuals, age-related expansions and contractions of the brain were more uniform than in those participants who showed a decline in cognitive abilities.
+They found that in healthy people, age-related expansions and contractions of the brain were more uniform than in participants who showed cognitive decline.

 It is known that areas of the brain in the occipital region shrink with age.
 During the study, this was particularly evident in those who performed the worst on reasoning ability tests.

-The researchers suggested that the most crucial center for – the entorhinal cortex – may be under pressure due to age-related changes in shape.
+The researchers suggested that the entorhinal cortex may be under pressure due to age-related shape changes.
 This is also the area where toxic proteins associated with Alzheimer’s disease typically begin to accumulate.

-“This could explain why the entorhinal cortex is the epicenter of such pathology as .
+“This could explain why the entorhinal cortex is the epicenter of pathologies like Alzheimer’s disease.
 If an aging brain changes in this way, this delicate area becomes pressed against a rigid boundary, potentially creating ideal conditions for damage to develop,” noted Michael Yassa from the University of California, Irvine.

-According to him, understanding this process has allowed scientists to view the mechanisms of Alzheimer’s disease and the possibilities for its early detection in a completely new light.
+He said understanding this process gives scientists a new view of Alzheimer’s disease mechanisms and possibilities for early detection.

-Further brain scans and more precise measurements will help researchers advance in studying changes in brain shape.
+Further brain scans and more precise measurements will help researchers make progress studying changes in brain shape.
 The team aims to clarify why certain areas expand with age and how this relates to cognitive functions.

 “We are just beginning to understand how brain geometry influences the development of diseases.
 As this study has shown, the answers may be hidden in plain sight — in the shape of the brain,” said Yassa.